Fish Eaters: The Whys and Hows of Traditional Catholicism

 The highest, uncreated supernatural world (the world of uncreated Spirit -- that is, God -- and His Kingdom) is subject neither to time nor space.

 Sadly, the word "supernatural" has come to commonly be used in place of "preternatural" whenever phenomena arise that can't be explained by science (e.g., ghostly apparitions, poltergeist activity, extrasensory perception, etc.), whether nor not those phenomena spring from God or not.
-Miracles are supernatural, but an apparent ghost throwing plates in your house is preternatural.
+Miracles are supernatural, but an apparent ghost, or a poltergeist throwing plates in your house, is preternatural.
 I pray folks out there reading this differentiate between "supernatural" and "preternatural."
 It's an important distinction!

 This little section will be broken down into the following pages, some with links of their own to more information: